hapax/hapax.github.io/assets/teaching.md

 There are two directions we could go, which reflect the structure of mathematics itself.
-On the one hand, we have *pure* mathematics, focused on discovering properties of formal structures.
+On the one hand, we have *pure* mathematics, which is all about playing with interesting formal structures and discovering their properties.
-This is realm of abstraction, of generalisation, of proof, and it does require excellent walking skills.
+This is the realm of abstraction, of generalisation, of proof, but most importantly, of beauty.
-So what does our textbook have by way of theoretical landmarks?
-Let's see.
+The philosopher Bertrand Russell said that maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern perfection such as only the greatest art can show".
+He was talking about pure maths.
+Along similar lines, the English mathematician G. H. Hardy said "Beauty is the first test: there is no permanent place in the world for ugly mathematics."

 <figure>
     <div style="text-align:center"><img src ="/images/specialist2.png"